fishjam-dev/fishjam-docs/docs/deploying/fly_io.md

 :::

 [Fly.io](https://fly.io) is the go-to platform for deploying Phoenix apps.
-This guide will help you deploy Jellyfish server on Fly.io.
+This guide will help you deploy Fishjam server on Fly.io.

 First, we recommend you read the [Fly.io speedrun](https://fly.io/docs/speedrun/) for deploying an app.